Reversal Patterns Double Top and Double Bottoms Patterns

 - Reverse Head & shoulders

-This guide will only cover double tops and double bottom chart patterns, the other 2 will be covered in the next tutorial: head & shoulders & reverse head and shoulders pattern.
+This guide will focus only on double tops and double bottom chart shapes: the other two will be discussed in the next guide: head and shoulders and reverse head and shoulders shape.

 Double Tops - Reversal Setup